JUGGHM/OREPA_CVPR2022/README.md

 Mu Hu, Junyi Feng, Jiashen Hua, Baisheng Lai, Jianqiang Huang, [Xiaojin Gong](https://person.zju.edu.cn/en/gongxj) and [Xiansheng Hua](https://damo.alibaba.com/labs/city-brain) from Zhejiang University and Alibaba Cloud.

 ## What is Structural Re-parameterization?
 + Re-parameterization means different architectures can be mutually converted through equivalent transformation of parameters.
-For example, a branch of 1 \times 1 convolution and a branch of 3$\times$3 convolution, can be transferred into a single branch of 3$\times$3 convolution \cite{Ding21repvgg}.
+For example, a branch of $$1\times1$$ convolution and a branch of 3$\times$3 convolution, can be transferred into a single branch of 3$\times$3 convolution \cite{Ding21repvgg}.
 + TODO
+$\times$

 ## Why we propose Online RE-PAram?
 + .